stojiljkovicmarko/weather-app/README.md

 Landing page will show:
 - Current weather (temp, humidity, wind, weather description);
 - Dailty forecast - for the next 5 days;
-- Hourly forecast - for the next 24h.
+- Hourly forecast - for the next 24h;
+- Sunrise and sunset time - for that day;
+- Air quality - for that day.